web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 # Browser Compatibility

-This chapter introduces how to use the capabilities provided by Builder to deal with browser compatibility issues.
+This chapter introduces how to use the capabilities provided by Rsbuild to deal with browser compatibility issues.

 ## Set browserslist